fanglingsu/vimb/man.md

 javascript-can-open-windows-automatically (bool)
 : Whether JavaScript can open popup windows automatically without user interaction.

+geolocation (bool)
+: Controls website access to the geolocation API ('always', 'never', 'ask' - display a prompt each time)

 media-playback-allows-inline (bool)
 : Whether media playback is full-screen only or inline playback is allowed.